FOR IMMEDIATE RELEASE

 “While the Statue of Liberty is one of the most recognizable icons in the world, few people ever get to climb to its crown or get to see Lady Liberty’s face up close,” said Edwin Schlossberg, Founder and Principal Designer of ESI Design.
 “Our goal for the design of the museum experience is to immerse visitors in the grandeur and sweeping history of the Statue, and in the very idea of liberty itself so that they leave with a deeper understanding of what it means to them and the active role required from them to uphold it.”

-ESI Design’s multi-disciplinary team, which includes architects, technologists, storytellers, artists, and more, used state-of-the-art design and technology to dramatically enhance the overall experience for all visitors to Liberty Island.
+ESI Design’s multi-disciplinary team, which includes technologists, physical designers, storytellers, artists, and more, used state-of-the-art design and technology to dramatically enhance the overall experience for all visitors to Liberty Island.

 According to Emily Webster, ESI Design’s Head of Media Architecture, the museum’s 15,000-square-foot exhibition space was designed in a non-linear way to enable visitors to explore its three galleries in the order of their choosing, helping to spread out the crowds during busy seasons.
 The museum’s layered exhibit design allows visitors to get a sense of the Statue’s history and the meaning of liberty during a quick visit, while an immersive theater, more than 150 historic artifacts, 29 interactive touchscreens, and tactile encounters provide plenty of material to linger over for deeper visits.